dark-knight37/hmi-evaluation-framework/WIRN22_replication/readme.md

 # WIRN22 paper replication package
-This folder is devoted to contain the support material useful for replicating the research published in the paper "Inferring Emotional Models from Human-Machine Speech Interactions".
+This folder is devoted to contain the support material useful for replicating the research published in the paper *Inferring Emotional Models from Human-Machine Speech Interactions*.

 At this date, this paper has not been published.
 It will be published of the proceedings of the 30th Italian Workshop on Neural Networks (WIRN) https://www.siren-neural-net.it/wirn-2022/

+Please, refer to the paper to fully understand the meaning of the items reported in this repository.
+In case the paper is not published yet, contact stefano.marrone@unicampania.it for information.

 ## Structure
 The repository contains the following material:
-* uno
-* due
+* *interaction.csv*: the first part of the interaction log, containing the most of the information;
+* *questions.csv*: the second part of the interaction log, containing the textual transcriptions of the questions;
+* *ilogpreprocessing.py*: Python script that takes as inputs the interaction file (*interactions.csv*) and the question file (*questions.csv*) to make some preliminary processing.
+The output of the script are the processed file (*processed.csv*) and